b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 that the populations differ with respect to the distribution of eye color (as we did in @sec:compare_categ_data_bigger_table).

+Now, let's get back for a moment to the label blindness issue.
 The test may be label blind, but we are not.
 It is possible that sooner or later you will come across a data set where splitting groups into different categories will lead you to different conclusions, e.g. p-value from $\chi^2$ test for `mEyeColorPlSp` for Poland and Spain would be 0.054, and for `mEyeColorPlSpFull` it would be 0.042 (so it is and it isn't statistically different at the same time).
 What should you do then?

 Well, it happens.
 There is not much to be done here.
 We need to live with that.
 It is like the accused and judge analogy from